BookBytes/comp20-s2017-team16/checkin1.md

 - Incorporate Google geometry to find distances and mongodb for storing players before match
 - (Building off last point) Initializing geolocation function in lobby.html to find other players (show each found player in loading box)
 - Spitting out sentences at a time for players to type (need to know when each player has finished typing one sentence)

+#Comments by Ming
+* I've heard good things about Flask
+* MongoDB also has geospatial search